Travelling to France? Don’t miss out on these 28 beautiful and iconic French Landmarks!

 For centuries people have admired France for its natural beauty, gorgeous chateaus, over the top palaces, and numerous sights and places of interest to visit and explore.

-Whether you’re visiting Paris, heading to the Loire Valley, or soaking up some rays on the French Riviera, France will certainly not disappoint by the sheer number of famous landmarks in France that you will most definitely want to add to your French travel itinerary.
+Whether you’re visiting Paris, heading to the Loire Valley, soaking up some rays on the French Riviera, or wanting to overnight in a gorgeous French castle hotel or chateau, France will certainly not disappoint by the sheer number of famous landmarks in France that you will most definitely want to add to your French travel itinerary.

 In this guide, I’ve collaborated with fellow travel bloggers to list our 28 all-time favourite France landmarks that you’ll no doubt want to discover on your next trip.

 - Palaces and Chateau’s – Palatial Landmarks, France

 - Other French Landmarks

 - 19. D-Day Landing Site – Beaches in Normandy